toninoes/azure-hands-on-labs/creating-site-to-site-IPsec-VPN/README.md

 ![diagram](img/diagram.png)

+We'll simulate our corporate network with another Vnet.

 ## What is a Site-to-Site VPN?

 A Site-to-Site VPN (Virtual Private Network) is a connection that allows us to securely link two networks over the internet.